Elijah Anderson (sociologist): Biography

 Anderson found that the white newcomers invested not only their financial capital in the neighborhood; the fact that they were white helped the area's value to appreciate, with these white newcomers usually expecting Black residents to depart relatively soon.
 Over time, the city services improved, especially the schools, and housing prices increased.
 Eventually, the newly arrived white residents became acclimated to the local conditions and especially the street life.
-In a word, many became "streetwise" and were able to effectively manage themselves on the local streets among Black people.
+In a word, many became "streetwise" but effectively manage themselves on the local streets among Black people.
 Meanwhile, as the cost of living in the neighborhood increased, many Black residents departed for lower-income neighborhoods of the city.
-Anderson's book Streetwise: Race, Class, and Change in an Urban Community (1990) documents these changes in the neighborhood as it was gentrified.
+Anderson's book Streetwise: Race, Class, and Change in an Urban Community (1990) documents these changes in the neighborhood as it became gentrified.

 As Anderson completed the fieldwork for this project, he wondered why so many young Black people engaged in violence and street crime.
 Starting with Mantua, his investigation took him into some of the most dangerous neighborhoods of Philadelphia, including Southwest and North Philadelphia, where the murder and crime rates were extremely high.
 He found that in these areas, the city, and particularly the police, had all but abdicated their responsibility to serve the local Black residents, who had limited faith that the police were there to "protect and defend" them.

 By and large, in matters of security, these residents felt they were "on their own" and needed to take matters of personal security into their own hands.
 In doing so, they developed a code of the street.
-This fieldwork resulted in the pathbreaking article "The Code of the Streets," which was published in the Atlantic Monthly in 1994.
-Over the next few years, Anderson continued his fieldwork, which later resulted in his next publication, another classic work entitled Code of the Street: Decency, Violence, and the Moral Life of the Inner City (1999).
+This fieldwork resulted in the pathbreaking article "The Code of the Streets," which was published as a cover story in the Atlantic Monthly in May 1994.
+Over the next few years, Anderson continued his fieldwork, which later resulted in his next publication and another classic work entitled Code of the Street: Decency, Violence, and the Moral Life of the Inner City (1999).

 At this point, after studying crime and violence among people of the inner city, Anderson became interested in studying public spaces that were ostensibly more tolerant and civil.
 This led him to relocate his young family to Philadelphia's Rittenhouse Square, one of the toniest neighborhoods of the downtown area of Center City.
 He began by conducting an ethnographic study of the square, which he found to be unusually diverse and relatively civil.
-He called it a “cosmopolitan canopy,” an island of racial civility located in a sea of segregated living.
-In this area, people from a wide variety of social backgrounds appeared to get along in public while expressing civility toward one another.
+Here, he introduced the concept of “the cosmopolitan canopy,” an island of racial civility located in a sea of segregated living.
+He noted that in this area, people from a wide variety of social backgrounds appeared to get along in public while expressing civility toward one another.
 But on occasion this civility became challenged by some of the setting's more ethnocentric visitors.